 Xace has brought together a comprehensive selection of Malta online gambling statistics to help you get a clearer understanding of iGaming on the island.
 To see data for previous years, why not review our Malta Online Gaming Statistics 2021 and 2020 articles?

 The new chairman of the Malta Gaming Authority (MGA), Carl Brincat, recently stated that the nation’s gaming sector “seems to have weathered the [COVID-19] storm, partly due to its dynamism and constant innovation.”
 This certainly seems to be the case – revenues grew by 15.3% in 2020, reaching some €924m.

-Malta’s extraordinary success in online gambling is largely thanks to its 2004 online gaming regulations.
-This law gave sportsbetting and casino websites a clear framework to operate in, which meant they could expand with confidence.
+Malta’s extraordinary achievements in online gambling are largely due to its 2004 online gaming regulations.
+These rules gave sportsbooks and online casino websites a clear framework to operate in, which meant they could expand with confidence.

-As the following online gambling statistics reveal, that early move has paid dividends.
+As the following online gambling statistics for Malta reveal, that early move has paid dividends.

 Overview of gaming in Malta

 Malta provides permits for a wide range of online gaming activities, including online casinos, online sports betting, and online poker.
 Customers can log into accounts from around the world and play on online casinos or partake in betting on sportsbooks.

 Industry forecasts predict a global online gambling market value of USD $93 billion by 2023 and Malta is a key player.
 A huge 10% of the world’s online gaming companies are registered in Malta, and so a significant portion of global revenue is handled by businesses there.

 According to a the latest MGA interim report published in July 2021, gaming contributed an impressive 8%of the Maltese economy.
 The latest data from the end of 2020 show there were an impressive 26.2 million online gaming customer accounts registered in the archipelago – nine million more than in 2018.